How To Create Winning Sales Decks (+4 Sales Deck Examples)

 What’s the difference between a Pitch Deck and a Sales Deck?

-sales deck is a sales pitch that focuses on persuading a prospect to purchase a solution by presenting the benefits, features and value proposition.
-In comparison, a sales pitch deck is a presentation created for investors that want to learn more about your company as a whole in terms of vision, mission, audience products, and financials.
+sales deck is a pitch that focuses on persuading a prospect to purchase a solution by presenting the benefits, features and value proposition.
+In comparison, a sales pitch deck is a presentation created for investors who want to learn more about your company regarding vision, mission, audience products, and financials.
 As a result, a sales pitch deck is more like a concise and easily digestible version of your business plan.

 When can you use sales decks?

-• Prospecting/Lead Generation: Sales decks at the early stages help spark curiosity amongst leads, whether in-person, virtually or online.
-For example, you could post a short 5 slide presentation on social media addressing a particular pain point to create awareness around your solution.
+• Prospecting/Lead Generation: Sales decks at the early stages help spark curiosity amongst leads, whether in-person, virtually, or online.
+For example, you could post a 5-slide presentation on social media addressing a particular pain point to create awareness of your solution.

 • Discovery/Qualification: Assess the prospect’s needs and use sales decks to help you guide the conversation by adding more value to your statements.